Abdox86/STM32-CMAKE_Template/Readme.md

 - ```setup.cmake``` user configuraton setup to use cmake. **More on this file in Usage** .

 ## _Dependencies_
-- Make sure arm gnu toolchain is installed, run ``` arm-none-eabi-gcc --version``` in terminal, output should be the gcc version.
+- Make sure arm gnu toolchain is installed and up to date, run ``` arm-none-eabi-gcc --version``` in terminal, output should be the gcc version.
 - Make sure Make & CMAKE is installed & update to date, run ```make -v```, and ```cmake -v```.

 If all the above tools are installed and working proberly then you can proceed to the Usage